Code-Institute-Submissions/CI-MS3-Fledgling-Talent/README.md

 * iPad Mini / iPad Air - Safari Browser
   * User was able to see Find Jobs and Post Jobs links in footer even when not signed in
+  * Whitespace appearing below the footer on the Sign In, Register and Error pages